Skip to main content

 credits

 creation, design, direction Robert Wilson costumes Yashi collaboration set design Yashi light design A.J.
-Weissbard assistent direction Sue Jane Stoker Direction assistant Charles Chemin direction technique Reinhard Bichsel light supervisor Aliberto Sagretti sound design Peter Cerone, Guillaume Dulac, Jesse Ashco stage manager on tour Thaiz Bozano head stagehand Violaine Crespin make up Claudia Bastia tour manager Laura Artoni a project by Change Performing Arts commissioned by Spoleto52 Festival dei 2 Mondi, Le Grand Théâtre de Luxembourg production Fondazione CRT Milano
+Weissbard assistent direction Sue Jane Stoker direction assistant Charles Chemin direction technique Reinhard Bichsel light supervisor Aliberto Sagretti sound design Peter Cerone, Guillaume Dulac, Jesse Ashco stage manager on tour Thaiz Bozano head stagehand Violaine Crespin make up Claudia Bastia tour manager Laura Artoni a project by Change Performing Arts commissioned by Spoleto52 Festival dei 2 Mondi, Le Grand Théâtre de Luxembourg production Fondazione CRT Milano